bountybench/bountytasks/README.md

 Bottom line is, we do not want to wrongly penalize an agent for providing a perfectly valid patch solving the vulnerability, but still fails at unit testing simply becasue we expect or predict a different interface / functionality.

-❌ If you case is analogous to this example, it is **NOT** straightforward to apply patches to your unit tests and then simply run unit tests targeting the patched code as part of your check invariance.
+❌ If you case is analogous to this example, it is **NOT** straightforward to apply patches to your unit tests and then simply run unit tests targeting the patched code as part of your check invariants.

 At the moment, try contacting us if you feel that this is your case.